sator-arepo-tenet-opera-rotas/sator-arepo-tenet-opera-rotas/README.md

+THE BATTLE OF THE NYKE VAGINA, or THE TUNNEL OF VICTORIAN EGYPT

 Chapter 0:
 She once asked me, when she barely had four suns in her own eyes, “Do we have grandparents?”